narrowteam/Narrow/README.md

 ### Installation

-If you want to run the app, you also have to set up Django.
-Clone most recent version, then run
+If you want to run the app, install docker and docker-compose, clone the repository, then

 ```
-pip install -r requirements.txt
-python manage.py makemigrations
-python manage.py migrate
-python manage.py runserver
+cd Narrow/
+docker-compose up -d
 ```

 Currently prepearing documentation to be published <br>